jdhruv1503/obsidian-vault/ELL409 - Machine Intelligence and Learning/Algorithms/Candidate elimination.md

-• Outputs a description of the set of all hypotheses consistent with the training set
+• CANDIDATE-ELIMINATION generates set of all hypotheses consistent with the observation
+• This set is called [[Version space]]